 - Compliance overhead: KYC, AML, reporting, audits, and local-substance requirements are ongoing costs.

-- Responsible-gambling tools: required in regulated markets and part of the cost base.
+- Responsible gambling tools: deposit limits, session controls, self-exclusion, and player-risk monitoring are required in regulated markets and part of the cost base.

 For the full licensing process, see how to secure a gambling license for online casino apps.